Best holiday deals under $50: Echo Dot, Roku, earbuds and more

 Read more: Best gifts under $100 this holiday season

-Looking for budget-priced true wireless earbuds?
+Looking to buy budget-priced true wireless earbuds as a gift?
 What's most impressive about the EarFun Free are the features: Bluetooth 5.0 with both USB-C and wireless charging.
 They're also fully waterproof (IPX7) according to the specs list.
 Do the earbuds sound fantastic?
 Maybe not quite that, but they sound pretty good.
 They don't have the clarity of higher-end true wireless earbuds that cost $150 or more, but they do have plump bass and enough detail to avoid sounding dull.
 They're also pretty solid for making calls.
 An excellent value at $45 when you apply the 10% coupon on the product page.
 Read our EarFun Free earbuds first take.

 Read more: Best food and drink advent calendars